makrai/notes/bisk2004-ground-lang-bengio.md

 * Interpersonal dialogue is a grand test for AI (Norvig and Russel, 2002), but
   * few to no examples of artificial agents one could imagine socializing
   * just transactional (Bordes+ 2016) or limited game scenarios (Lewis+ 2017)
-  * purposefully hollow and fixed (e.g. ELIZA ,Weizenbaum, 1966)
+  * purposefully hollow and fixed (eg ELIZA ,Weizenbaum, 1966)
 * why socialization is required as the next rung on the context ladder in grond

 ## Language that Does Something